by Elena Greco

-During this pandemic, many of us are going to be required to spend time alone or at our home instead of at an office or at public gatherings.
-Maybe this is not such a bad thing!
+During the pandemic, many of us were required to spend time alone or at our home instead of at an office or at public gatherings.
+And we were asked to do a lot of things to avoid catching Covid-19, things that were tedious.
+But maybe that was not such a bad thing!

-And there’s another benefit, which is all the attention we’re being asked to pay to our surroundings (avoid crowds, don’t touch shared surfaces or your face, wash your hands after you touch surfaces) and to the people around us (stay six feet away): awareness.
+There was one benefit from all the attention we were asked to pay to our surroundings (avoid crowds, don’t touch shared surfaces or your face, wash your hands after you touch surfaces) and to the people around us (stay six feet away): awareness.
 How often do we really notice the things and people around us?
-The virus has given us a particular focus: notice potential sources of COVID‑19 germs.
+The virus gave us a particular focus: notice potential sources of COVID‑19 germs.

 Now imagine what might happen if you turn your heightened focus to something else in your life, something positive.
 Imagine how many things you don’t notice because your attention is focused on a particular purpose—whether positive or negative—and how it tunes out everything else.
 Some of that “everything else” might be important, even life-changing, but it simply is not part of your world because it’s not within your awareness.
 Or maybe you don’t even have a focus, but are pulled along at the effect of each thought that comes along.